You are currently viewing English Idioms Starting with ‘K’

 Justifications:

-This is an idiom because the phrase uses the figurative image of a rolling ball to symbolize ongoing effort or action.
+This is an idiom because the idiom uses the figurative image of a rolling ball to symbolize ongoing effort or action.
 The figurative meaning cannot be directly understood from the literal words.

 Origin: